Build a data analyst agent with LangGraph, Browserbase, and Riza

 _run_code()

-, that calls the Riza Execute Function API and uses our custom runtime. - Define a prompt that asks the LLM to generate code that can be run by the Riza Execute Function API.
+, that calls the Riza Execute Function API and uses our custom runtime.summary

 :